MystenLabs/sui/crates/sui-framework/docs/kiosk_extension.md

 ## Function `place`

 Protected action: place an item into the Kiosk.
 Can be performed by an authorized extension.
-The extension must have the <code>place</code> permission and the type of the item must be in the list of allowed types.
+The extension must have the <code>place</code> permission.

 To prevent non-tradable items from being placed into <code>Kiosk</code> the method requires a <code>TransferPolicy</code> for the placed type.